Healthy Homes Assessment Mahora

 Mahora Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Mahora and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Mahora and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that prove the compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

 Beginning 1 July 2021